You don’t have to be miserable on a hot summer day (imagine that!). In this roundup, get 17 ways to stay cooler indoors, despite the sweltering heat.

 3 Long-term fixes to help your house stay cool

 If you’re a homeowner (or would like to be one day!) here are three long-term fixes you need to know about that can help your home stay comfortable year-round and waste less energy:

 At Sealed, we can help you get all of these upgrades at no upfront cost if your home qualifies.

 We’re on a mission to help your home feel better year-round and waste less energy.

-And we believe in the power of these 3 home upgrades so much that we’ll cover the upfront costs—and you pay us for the work done only if you use less energy.
+And we believe in the power of these 3 home upgrades so much that we’ll cover the upfront costs—and you pay us for the work done based on your energy savings rate.